vijaylondhe/DevOps-Projects/Project-17:CICD-Pipeline-For-Docker-Containers/README.md

 branch: */main
 Script Path: Jenkinsfile
 ```
-- Save the Pipeline and Click on Build Now.
+- Save the Pipeline and Click on `Build Now`.
-- You will see pipeline started building, check the build logs.
+- You will see the pipeline started building, check the build logs.

 ![GitHub Light](./snaps/pro-17-pipeline-log.png)